mahesh-zetta/policy-collection/policygenerator/policy-sets/community/zts-xcrypt/README.md

 ## Installation

-The OpenShift PolicySet contains a single `policyset-xcrypt` that will be deployed on the Cluster Management hub cluster.
+The Zettaset PolicySet contains a single `policyset-xcrypt` that will be deployed on the Cluster Management hub cluster.
 The Zettaset Xcrypt operator is deployed onto all OpenShift managed clusters with the label `dev`.

-1. To install Xcrypt using this PolicySet, you must first have:
-   Installed the policy that installs the Zettaset Image Pull Secret and the Zettaset Configuration file.
+1. To install Xcrypt using this PolicySet, you must first have installed the policy that installs the Zettaset Image Pull Secret and the Zettaset Configuration file.
    Please contact Zettaset for this.
 2. oc create -f policy-zts-xcrypt-version-1.yaml.
    This command installs the Xcrypt policy set on the Managed Cluster and needs to be run on the Hub Cluster.